SoheilaMolaei/PolyReco/README.md

 ## ⚙️ Notes on features

-- **WL-subtree kernel:** Implemented in‑notebook as a lightweight replacement for GraKeL; no external GraKeL dependency is required.
 - **ChemBERTa embeddings:** Uses `seyonec/ChemBERTa-zinc-base-v1` via Hugging Face `transformers`.
 Download will occur on first use.
 - **Metrics:** Includes ROC‑AUC, AP, F1, balanced accuracy, and helpers like `safe_roc_auc`, `binary_metrics`, and calibration utilities.
 - **Reproducibility:** `set_seed(...)` is provided; training code sets seeds for NumPy/PyTorch where applicable.